no-stack-dub-sack/my-vscode-utils/README.md

 ### Surround Selection with Multi-Line Comment

 This feature is available in VS Code out-of-the-box, however it doesn't work with all file-types - specifically Apex.
 This command just overwrites the default keybinding (<kbd>Ctrl</kbd> + <kbd>Alt</kbd> + <kbd>/</kbd>) with the same behavior, but applies it to the file-types specified in the `my-vscode-utils.comment.extensions` configurations setting.The command can also be invoked from the Command Palette with the `Surround Selection with Multi-Line Comment` command.

+### Snippets

+See the Snippets [docs](./snippets/docs) for a list of snippets that this extension contributes.
+You can also use the `List Available Snippets` command to see a list of available snippets for each file type.